sseo42/README_GUIDE/README.md

 7. Change logs
     - Trace only the ***noteworthy*** change.
-    - Put date format as YYYY-MM-DD.
+    - Use date format as YYYY-MM-DD.
     - Use following Keywords to describe.

     | **Keyword**   | **Describtion**                       |